-Four sites sampled recorded 'Extremely High' water hardness concentrations on each sampling occasion which ranged between 570mg/L at Wandena South (EBN8) and 1300mg/L at Upper Yal Yal (EBN28) over the four month sampling period (Figure 22).
-Two sites sampled Very Hard which ranged between 120mg/L at Chandala South (EBN4) and 360mg/L at Belhus (EBN19).
+Four sites sampled recorded 'Extremely High' water hardness concentrations on each sampling occasion which ranged between 500mg/L at Wandena South (EBN8) and 11000mg/L at Wandena North (EBN7) over the four month sampling period (Figure 22).
+Two sites sampled Very Hard which ranged between 73mg/L at Warren Rd (EBN17) and 340mg/L at Wandena South(EBN8).

-Water hardness at six sites remained relatively the same as those recorded in 2010 in regard to the hardness category, except for Chandala West which recorded hardness values 240mg/L less the 2010.
-Hardness Values were highly variable in 2011 when compared to the 2010 data which remained relatively constant over the four sampling occasions.
+Water hardness at six sites remained relatively the same as those recorded in 2011 in regard to the hardness category, except for Wandena North which recorded hardness values 11000mg/L more then 2011.
+Hardness Values were highly variable in 2012 sampling occasions.
+Wandena North recorded a hardness value of 11000mg/L which is over 10 times more then 2011.
+This result could just be an outlier so further sampling in 2013 will indicate whethere it is such or a decline in water quality.
 Refer to Table 6 for the calculated hardness-modified trigger values (HMTV) for cadmium, copper, chromium, lead, nickel and zinc.

-Figure 22: Water hardness of surface water within the Ellen Brook Catchment at sites sampled for metal contamination, between July and October 2011.Blanks represent no sample
+Figure 22: Water hardness of surface water within the Ellen Brook Catchment at sites sampled for metal contamination, between July and October 2012.Blanks represent no sample